 What can a home owner expect from a geothermal heat pump?

-Durability – Nordic geothermal heat pumps have a solid track record and are covered by a 10 year warranty.
+- Durability – Nordic geothermal heat pumps have a solid track record.

-Reliability – Systems are housed indoors and are underground protected from harsh elements.
-With few moving parts, the systems are virtually maintenance free.
+- Reliability – Systems are housed indoors and are underground protected from harsh elements.
+With few moving parts, the systems are very reliable and robust.